Yakov Agarunov: Biography

 Agarunov was born into the family of a gardener.
 He studied at a traditional Jewish school from 1915 to 1919, and at the same time attended a Russian school.

-In 1920 he became a komsomol activist and he participated in the work of an amateur drama club.
-From 1924 to 1925, he translated Uzeyir Hajibeyov's play "Arshin Mal Alan" from Azerbaijani into the Judeo-Tat language.
+In 1920, he became a Komsomol activist and took part in an amateur drama club.
+From 1924 to 1925, he translated Uzeyir Hajibeyov's play "Arshin Mal Alan" from Azerbaijani into Judeo-Tat.

 From 1925 to 1928, Agarunov studied at the rabfak in Moscow and Baku.
 He graduated from the history department of the Baku Pedagogical Institute and the Higher Party School under the Central Committee of the All-Union Communist Party of Bolsheviks.

-In 1932 he started to work in the apparatus of the Central Committee of the Communist Party of Azerbaijan.
+In 1932, he started to work in the apparatus of the Central Committee of the Communist Party of Azerbaijan.
 From 1934 to 1938, Agarunov was the editor of the republican newspaper (Коммунист) - "Communist" in the Judeo-Tat language; at the same time he worked as deputy director of the State Azerbaijan State Publishing House (he oversaw the publication of all books in Judeo-Tat).

-In 1937 Agarunov was elected a candidate member of the Communist Party of Azerbaijan.
-From 1938 he worked as 1st secretary of the Ordzhonikidzevsky’s district party committee.
+In 1937, Agarunov was elected a candidate member of the Communist Party of Azerbaijan.
+From 1938, he worked as First Secretary of the Ordzhonikidzevsky District Party Committee.
 Agarunov was awarded the Order of the Red Banner of Labour.

 In 1939 he became a member of the Communist Party of Azerbaijan.

-In 1941 he worked as the secretary of the Baku City Committee for the Oil Industry.
+In 1941, he worked as the secretary of the Baku City Committee for the Oil Industry.
 For exemplary fulfillment of the government's assignment, Agarunov was awarded the Order of the Badge of Honour.